mohamedali92/daily-quotes/README.md

 ```

 ### Testing
-To test that your function works you can invoke it from the aws cli or using the serverless framework as follows
+To test that your function works you can invoke it from the aws console/cli or using the serverless framework as follows
 ```sls invoke --function daily-quote --stage dev --region us-west-2 --log```
 ### Adding new quotes